livechat/livechat-public-docs/site/content@beta/customer-chat-rtm-api/methods.md

 ## status

 ### `login`
-It returns current agent's initial state.
+It returns the initial state of the current Customer.

 ------------------------------------------------------